shraavaniii/CODTECH-Task1/README.md

 **Technologies Used**

 *Python:* The programming language used for implementing the password strength assessment tool.
 *String Library:* Used to check character types such as uppercase letters, lowercase letters, digits, and special characters.

 **Project Workflow**

-**Input and Analysis**
+**Input and Analysis:**
       The tool takes a user-provided password as input and evaluates its properties.
 It checks for the inclusion of uppercase letters, lowercase letters, digits, and special characters.
 Each property contributes to the overall assessment.

-**Length Evaluation and Scoring**
+**Length Evaluation and Scoring:**
       Password length is evaluated against specific thresholds, with longer passwords contributing to a higher score.
 The complexity of the password, determined by the variety of character types used, also increases the score.

-**Feedback and Strength Levels**
+**Feedback and Strength Levels:**
       Based on the total score, the tool categorizes the password's strength into different levels: Weak, Ok, Good, or Strong.
 This feedback helps users understand how secure their password is.

-**Password Confirmation**
+**Password Confirmation:**
       The tool ensures that users confirm their password by re-entering it.
 This step helps validate that the password was entered correctly and matches the user's intent.

 **Sample Workflow**

 *User Input:* The user enters a password they wish to evaluate.
 *Strength Feedback:* The tool analyzes the password and provides feedback on its strength.
 *Confirmation:* The user is prompted to re-enter the password for confirmation.
 *Completion:* Upon successful confirmation, the password is accepted, and the process concludes.

 **Example Use Case**